 The Company recognized an asset from the costs incurred to fulfill a contract.
 These costs relate directly and must be incurred to satisfy performance obligations on certain specific contract with a customer.
-These costs are expected to be recovered over time and will be amortized on a systematic basis that is consistent with the recognition of revenue to which it relates.
-As of January 1, 2022, recognized deferred costs incurred to fulfill a contract with a customer amounted to \$0.3 million, included in Prepaid expenses and other current assets and Other long-term assets in the Company's consolidated balance sheets.
-There was no amortization during fiscal year 2021.
+These costs are expected to be recovered over time and are amortized on a systematic basis that is consistent with the recognition of revenue to which it relates.
+As of December 31, 2022 and January 1, 2022, we recognized deferred costs incurred to fulfill a contract with a customer, net of accumulated amortization, of \$0.8 million and \$0.3 million, respectively, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's consolidated balance sheets.
+Amortization expense was \$62 thousand and \$0, respectively, for the fiscal years ended December 31, 2022 and January 1, 2022.
+There were no impairment expenses for both the fiscal years ended December 31, 2022 and January 1, 2022.

-Taxes Collected from Customers and Remitted to Governmental Authorities.
+Taxes Collected from Customers and Remitted to Governmental Authorities